jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 categories: personal reading
 excerpt: A collection of some of my favorite books.
 Business, popular economics, stats and machine learning, and some literature.
 ---
-A running list of books I’ve enjoyed, and a few quick thoughts on what I found worth sharing.
+A running list of what I've been reading.

-__Currently Reading:__ Bit by Bit: Social Research in the Digital Age
+__Currently Reading:__ Deep Learning with Python - Francois Chollet

 # Data Science